IliaViazov/CV/activities.md

 * Klassenabend
 * Sax Quintet -->

-- **26/03/2025** — Workshop ["Music with Microcontrollers"](https://dlc.sh/lernangebot/614).
-Digital Learning Campus, Lübeck, Germany.
 - **04/2025** — Performnace with Decoder Ensemble of my new piece.
-Lübeck, Germany
+Lübeck, Germany.
+- **04/2025** — Workshop "Music with Microcontrollers für Kinder".
+DLC, Lübeck, Germany.
 - **05/2025** — Brahms-Festival.
 Performance of "a little tremulously" for clarinet, violin and cello in a new revision.
 Lübeck, Germany.
 - **09/2025** — Ars Electronica.
 Linz, Austria.
 Performance of "external operator" for 3 performers.

 ### Archive
+- **03/2025** — JUMO Open, Competition for young musicians.
+Hochschule für Musik und Theater, Hamburg, Germany
+    - **30/03** — Performance of "Guts" for saxophone quintet (3A-2B) and live electronics.
+    - Performers: Ensemble "Passion du Saxophone" of Lübecker Musikschule der Gemeinnützigen (Max-Johannes Thorns, Theodor Suhan Nabers, Jasper Gutzeit, Magnus Zilian, Daniela Melikhova), a/d Lilija Russanowa.
+- **03/2025** — Workshop ["Music with Microcontrollers"](https://dlc.sh/lernangebot/614).
+Digital Learning Campus, Lübeck, Germany.
+    - **26/03** — Workshop about developing musical interfaces and instruments on the base of Arduino and other microcontrollers, with introduction to the basics of programming in C/C++ and eleictric curcuitry.
 - **01/2025** — Klassendabend der Kompositionsabteilung und der Abteilung der digitalen Kreation
     - **18/01** — Performance of "external operator" for 3 performers with electronics.
 Performance of "Marbles" for bass clarinet.
 Performance as a member of Instrument Builders Ensemble of Musikhochschule.
     - Performers: Ilia Viazov, Paulina Andrzejak, Diego Alejandro Morales Castillo; Clara Wigger.
 - **01/2025** — OPEN SPACE - Possehlpreis für aktuelle musikalische Aufführungskonzerte 2025 1st Prize.
     - **10/01-11/01** — Performance of "external operator" for 3 performers with electronics.
     - Performers: Ilia Viazov, Paulina Andrzejak, Diego Alejandro Morales Castillo.